spnda/shader_processor/README.md

 - Shader compression (LZMA?)
 - Support for multiple output directories and targets
 - Per-JSON targets to only recompile affected shaders
+- Better stage resolution.
+(Input GLSL and target MSL should create a chain of GLSL -> SPIR-V -> MSL)